APA Group (ASX:APA): Does it deserve to have declined like its peers in 2023?

 The bottom line

-Another risk with this company is the prospect of industrial accidents.
-One example is driving, that accounts for 33% of the company’s potential serious harm events.
+One of the key risk with this company is the prospect of industrial accidents.
+This is not just in the mining operations – one example is driving which accounts for 33% of the company’s potential serious harm events.
 Nonetheless, the company’s vehicles drove 15m kilometres in FY23 for 4.3m hours with zero fatalities or serious injuries.
 The company recently launched a new Driver Awareness Campaign, aimed at promoting safe driving practices.
 Finally, we note that interest rates remaining higher for longer will inevitably continue to impact the company.

-Ultimately, we wouldn’t invest in the company at the moment, at least not until there’s somewhat more certainty of its capex and debt requirements.
+Ultimately, we wouldn’t invest in the company at the moment, at least not until there’s somewhat more certainty of its capex and debt requirements, not to mention regulations.

 What are the Best ASX Stocks to invest in right now?